faisal-mujeeb/leetcode-in-java/README.md

 # leetcode-in-java

-This repo contains solved imp questions of the leetcode (in java)
+This repo contains solved imp FAQ questions of the leetcode (in java)